 Ignorance On The Part Of Organizations

-While organizations are continuously stepping towards advanced technology, they are risking their security to a great extent.
-The digital transformation of business, especially the industries like automotive and healthcare that rely heavily on more and more IoT devices, should come with digital transformation in security as well.
+While organizations are continuously stepping towards advanced IoT technology, they are risking their security to a great extent.
+The digital transformation of business, especially in industries like automotive and healthcare that rely heavily on more and more Industrial IoT devices, should also come with digital transformation in security.

-Of course, automation leads to more productivity and cost-efficient solutions for the customers, but it also increases the chances of the data breach.
-The companies are investing huge amounts in advanced technology and IoT devices, but the need for investment in security measures required is even greater than that.
-Unfortunately, this ignorance on the part of numerous organizations has made them unnecessarily vulnerable to hackers.
+Of course, automation leads to more productivity and cost-efficient solutions for the customers, but it also increases the chances of a data breach.
+The companies are investing considerable amounts in advanced technology and IoT devices, but they must invest in even greater security measures.
+Unfortunately, this ignorance of numerous organizations has made them unnecessarily vulnerable to hackers.

 How To Implement IoT Security Measures?

-There is a will, there is a way, and there are several ways to protect these IoT devices.
+There is a will, a way, and several ways to protect these IoT devices.
 Have a look at these security measures—

 Implement The Security Measures During Design Phase

-It will allow you to incorporate the most updated operating system and hardware components that can rival the hacking attacks with ease.
-And not only the design phase, but each development phase must address the vulnerabilities and ways to stop them.
+It will allow you to easily incorporate the most updated operating system and hardware components that can rival the hacking attacks.
+And not only the design phase but each development phase must address the vulnerabilities and ways to stop them.